circlefin/malachite/Specs/English/messsages-to-events.md

 Messages matching the current round `(h, r)` of a process produce most of the relevant events for the consensus state machine.

-TODO:

 ## Counting votes

 Messages `⟨PREVOTE, h, r, *⟩` and `⟨PRECOMMIT, h, r, *⟩` are generically called votes.
 They refer to a round step `(h, r, s)` of consensus, where `s` is defined by the vote type, either `PREVOTE` or `PRECOMMIT`.

-The processing of _individual_ vote messages don't produce events relevant for the consensus state machine.
+The processing of _individual_ vote messages doesn't produce events relevant for the consensus state machine.
 But when the number of unique vote messages referring to a given round step `(h, r, s)` reaches a given _threshold_, relevant events are produced;